Back to blog

 • 4-6: Quarterly rollover with per-seat credit limits

-• 7-8: Annual rollover with generous per-seat allocation
+• 7-8: Annual rollover with org-wide shared pool

 The gap between Apollo's listed $49-$119/user/month and real $150-$400/user/month (Cognism, 2026) is entirely hidden costs.
 Look for all-inclusive pricing where what you see is what you pay.